 - Preheat oven to 475 degrees.
 Wrap the shredded zucchini in a clean kitchen towel and hold over the sink.
 Squeeze firmly to wring out as much of the excess moisture out as possible.

 - Once all of the excess moisture has been removed, place the shredded zucchini in a medium bowl and add the parmesan cheese chickpea flour, oregano and parsley.
 Stir to combine.
 Crack the egg into a small bowl and add the minced garlic and salt.
 Whisk lightly and add to the zucchini mixture.

-- Incorporate all of the ingredients well, using hands if necessary.
+Incorporate all of the ingredients well, using hands if necessary, until mixture holds together.

 - Place the zucchini mixture onto a piece of parchment paper set on either a wire pizza screen, a pizza stone or a baking sheet.

-- Using your fingers, spread the zucchini crust mixture to form a circle about ½ inch thick (if using a baking sheet a rectangular shape might work better than a circle, depending on the size of the baking sheet).
+Using your fingers, spread the zucchini crust mixture to form a circle about 1/2 inch thick.

 - Bake for 8-10 minutes or until the crust begins to turn golden brown.
 Remove from oven, let cool slightly and spread with a thin layer of cheese.